zone/zone.github.io/src/content/backend/cat-facts.md

 - <a href="/api-definition.json" target="_blank">Swagger Definition</a>
 - <a href="/cat-facts-data.json" target="_blank">Cat Facts Data File</a>

+*For the purpose of this challenge, the data can be read directly from and written back to the JSON file.*

 > Tip: You can view the swagger file using <a href="https://editor.swagger.io/" target="_blank">editor.swagger.io</a> .

 ## Tasks
-1. Setup your solution and implement the 'Get random fact' endpoint point.
+1. Setup your solution and implement the 'Get random fact' endpoint.

 2. Implement the 'List facts' endpoint.